 - You will have access to the delegates of the IMCC5 meeting - a gathering of the World's best marine conservation scientists.

 - You will create solutions for real-world problems.

 - Your idea just might be the solution marine conservationists need.
 The IMCC5 delegates represent potential customers, clients, and collaborators for your solutions.

-June 24th: Teams arrive at the venue no later than 3 pm local time
+June 24th: Teams arrive at the venue, the Waterfront Hotel, no later than 3 pm local time.

-June 27th: Teams present solutions at the IMCC5 evening poster session to a panel of reviewers
+June 27th: 6:00 - 9:00 pm.
+Teams present solutions at the IMCC5 evening poster session to a panel of reviewers.

 June 28th: 4:00 - 6:00 pm.
 Finalists present solutions to a panel of judges in an IMCC5 symposium (S197) & receive awards.